vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Use `ScanResultBuilder` to allocate IDs and attach metadata.
 A source decoder should return the narrow neutral value it owns—for example, Capcom's sequence decoder returns `SequenceProgram` while the scanner registers it as a sequence asset.

-### Step 5: Decode sequences into semantic commands
+### Step 5: Compile sequence commands

 Define:

-- one base opcode profile with sparse version patches;
+- one imperative compiler-cursor opcode switch, with small version-specific dispatch helpers only when necessary;
-- one complete definition per command, with adjacent decode and playback lambdas;
+- one complete source block per command;
-- operand names, display rules, roles, and encoded/resolved values directly in the decode lambda;
+- operand names, display rules, and roles directly on field reads;
 - a per-program profile in `SequenceProgram::config`;
 - a program-state type only when the driver has real shared state;
 - a `TrackState` type for driver-local mutable playback state; and
-- a track decoder using `decodeSemanticLinearTrack` (or a reachable-block wrapper when the format requires one).
+- a track decoder using `decodeCompilerLinearTrack` or `decodeCompilerReachableTrack`.

-Use `SemanticCommandDecoder` and `SemanticCommandArgs` to keep generic IR construction and type erasure out of format code.
-The decoder reads bytes once and generic projection creates source annotations.
-Playback reads only named resolved operands and emits neutral performance events.
-It should not implement global loop export policy and must never read source bytes.
+Use `CompilerCursor` to keep IR construction, source projection, generated executor registration, truncation handling, and type erasure out of format code.
+Ordinary literal commands should end in `emit...`, `set`, `add`, `toggle`, or a VM flow operation.
+Put genuinely stateful driver behavior in a nearby typed `Playback` method and call it with `invoke`.
+Playback must not implement global loop export policy or read source bytes.

 ### Step 6: Build synth data in the neutral model